Sage-Bionetworks/dashboard-ui/README.md

     [dashboard-ui] $ run -Daws.accessKeyId=<prod-access-key> -Daws.secretKey=<prod-secret-key> -Dprod=true

+### Test

+Note that this could be used as potential hook-up point to a CI platform (e.g. Jenkins).

+1. Run Play tests for the Scala code:

+    $ play test

+2. Run Mocha tests for JavaScript (must install node.js and mocha first):

+    $ mocha

 ### Deployment

+#### Cold Deployment

 1. Generate a distribution package.
 Launch the Play console and run the "dist" command.
 2. Launch a m1.small EC2 instance.